Here are some details on what you should check to fix Windows 7 sleep from waking up automatically (this also applies to Windows 8 and Windows Vista).

 - Check out your Power Management Options on your Control Panel (Start, Control Panel, Power Settings, Change plan settings, Change advanced power settings).

 -> “Multimedia settings” option, “When sharing media.” ->”Allow the computer to sleep.

 -> Check other options one by one while you’re at it.

-Hope this helps to prevent your Windows 7 computer wakes up from sleep by itself (also works on Windows Vista and Windows 8)
+Hope this helps to prevent your Windows 7 computer wakes up from sleep by itself (also works on Windows 8, Windows Vista, Windows 10, and Windows 11)